 - Running maiden ewes with older ewes before mating to ensure maiden ewes are exposed before pregnancy.

 - Cattle Disease Guide from MLA's More Beef from Pastures

-- New South Wales Department of Industry & Investment publication: Vibriosis of Cattle
+- New South Wales Department of Industries: Vibriosis of Cattle

-- A recent MLA research project developed new diagnostic tests for reproductive diseases of cattle, including vibriosis.
+- MLA research project developed new diagnostic tests for reproductive diseases of cattle, including vibriosis.